 Note: When taking courses on energy, it's important to understand that heat and temperature are not the same.
 Confusion about the difference between heat and temperature often leads to getting the wrong answer on exams.
 For an explanation on why, visit heat vs temperature.

-The second law of thermodynamics proves that heat will always flow spontaneously from higher temperatures to lower temperatures.
+The second law of thermodynamics explains why heat will always flow spontaneously from higher temperatures to lower temperatures.
 This energy flow can be harnessed by a heat engine to do useful work.
-Heat pumps can also force thermal energy to flow backwards (from cold to hot), but these require energy input.
+Heat pumps can also force thermal energy to flow backward (from cold to hot), but these require energy input.

 Methods of heat transfer

 - Convection is heat transfer caused by moving fluids.
-In a fluid, particles can mix together and the faster particles move around and spread out, thus distributing their thermal energy.
+In a fluid, particles can mix together, move faster, and spread out, thus distributing their thermal energy.
 Warm air coming from a heating vent to flow around a cool room is an example of convection.

 - Radiation occurs without the movement of matter.
 Thermal radiation is made of electromagnetic waves given off by moving particles.
 These waves can also be absorbed by materials.
 Microwave ovens work by radiation and the entire surface of the Earth is heated by the sun's solar radiation.

 See heat transfer mechanisms for general information on how heat moves.

 - Heat vs temperature